10 Authentic Chinese Dishes from China's 8 Great Cuisines

 Author Avatar

-Colour, flavours, scent, meaning, and appearance are the five distinguishing features of a traditional Chinese dish.
-So, know that any dish you order has a fascinating backstory, and, of course, the taste is mouthwatering.
+Colour, flavours, scent, meaning, and appearance are the five distinguishing features of traditional Chinese dishes.
+Any dish you encounter has a fascinating backstory rooted in regional traditions, and the taste reflects generations of refined cooking techniques that have been passed down through families and professional kitchens alike.

 One of China’s eight cuisines is Sichuan cuisine, which originated in Southwest China.
-It is well-known for its fiery and sensational flavour.
-Sichuan cuisine is famous for its spicy, pungent, and hot flavour, as well as its vibrant red colour.
+It’s renowned for its fiery and sensational flavour profile that goes beyond simple heat.
+Sichuan cuisine is famous for its spicy, pungent, and hot flavour, characterised by vibrant red colour and the distinctive ma-la sensation.

 • Kung Pao Chicken